-In Kenya the Health Legacy (HL) is supporting integration of adolescent nutrition with SRH interventions in Narok county, which has the highest teenage pregnancy rates in the country (41%).
+In Kenya the Health Legacy (HL) is supporting integration of adolescent nutrition with sexual and reproductive health interventions in Narok county, which has the highest teenage pregnancy rates in the country (41%).

-The project aims to reduce teenage pregnancy and improve the nutrition outcomes for adolescent girls, adolescent mothers and their babies.
+The project aims to reduce teenage pregnancy and improve nutrition amongst pregnant adolescent girls, adolescent mothers and their babies.

-We are also partnering with Unilever for innovative behaviour change communications on healthy diets among adolescent girls in schools.
+We are also partnering with Unilever for innovative communications on healthy diets among adolescent girls in schools.

-In Nigeria the HL is supporting the integration and scale up of nutrition into a UKAM funded project that is focusing on integrated Community Case Management (ICCM) of common childhood illnesses, which include Malaria, Pneumonia, and diarrhoea among children under five years.
+In Nigeria, the HL is supporting the integration and scale-up of nutrition into a UK Aid Match (UKAM) funded project that is focusing on integrated Community Case Management (ICCM) of common childhood illnesses, which include malaria, pneumonia, and diarrhoea among children under five years.